OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-08-10-saying-last-goodbyes-1-week-til-liftoff.md

 ## "ONS" SUCK -- KINKY COMFORTABLE SEX IS BETTER [for me]

 I realized that I don't really like one night stands.
 It's harder for the comfort and kink to be built up unless both people are open to it.
-In situations were the girl does not have those, I have to lead and even then she might never be comfortable enough in the one night stand situation.
+In situations where the girl does not have those, I have to lead and even then she might never be comfortable enough in the one night stand situation.
 And maybe I'm not really either.
 I need to get some consistent sex partners to keep growing my dominant and masculine side.

 There's a lot of actions and thoughts that I can have regarding that, but I have other priorities.
 Women are not the priority.
 In fact, they are more turned on when they are not (I told the girl last night that; she loved the "fire" in my eyes).